-The marketing industry is awash with terms like “loyalty”, “trust”, “engagement”, and most recently the term “love” has worked its way into our diction, too.
+The marketing industry has been awash with terms like “loyalty”, “trust”, “engagement”, for many years.

+More recently the term “love” has also worked its way into our diction, too.
 But can people really love a brand?
 Do they actually care that much?

 And in fact, 75% of buying experiences are based on emotion.
 So brand love is a powerful thing, and brands need to be building strategies and campaigns around that little L word.

 With such saturated markets and fierce competition between brands, consumers are in a position of power with offers coming at them from all angles.
 And due to this abundance of choice, they are rightly demanding so much more in terms of engagement.

 And although 87% of people want meaningful interactions with brands, only 17% think brands are actually delivering today.
 They don’t just want your product, believe it or not.
 They want something deeper than that.
 Consumers love brands that act in more human and personal ways.
-They want an emotional engagement; a solid relationship consisting of loyalty, honesty, reliability, longevity and commitment.
+They want an emotional engagement; a relationship consisting of loyalty, honesty, reliability, longevity and commitment.

 Thus brand loyalty can no longer be assumed; it has to be earned.

 We don’t refer to Disney advocates as customers, do we?
-They’re fans, through and through.
-And that’s because there’s an emotional attachment – be that pure joy, nostalgia or astonishment – that has been cemented through meaningful, memorable and magical brand experiences.
+They’re brand fans, through and through.
+And that’s because there’s an emotional attachment – be that pure joy, nostalgia or astonishment – that has been cemented through meaningful, memorable and magical brand experiences (and from a very early age).
 Disney World is the best and biggest example of an ongoing live brand experience.
 And of course, the multitude of interactive events surrounding the Frozen craze hit the mark on fan engagement.

 Brand awareness alone won’t drive sales.
 Brand love is what drives desire, loyalty and advocacy.
 Unlike awareness – and The Beatles will back us up here – you can’t buy love; you have to earn it.
 Branding and advertising creates awareness but it is live brand experience that creates a tangible emotional connection and there is nothing more tangible than that feeling of love.

 The journey should go awareness – engagement – love – action.
-It doesn’t simply go awareness – action; there needs to be something meaningful in-between.The value of loyalty
+It doesn’t simply go awareness – action; there needs to be something meaningful in-between.

 With love, of course, comes loyalty.
 Anyone in love knows – well, should know – that.
 And that loyalty is valuable; according to the White House Office of Consumer Affairs, customer loyalty can be worth 10 times as much as a single purchase.
-So with that in mind, brands should be seeking 1,000 people who love them, rather than 10,000 people who merely like them.The power of a recommendation
+So with that in mind, brands should be seeking 1,000 people who love them, rather than 10,000 people who merely like them.

 Being liked is easy, but being loved is another thing altogether.
 Marketers should now be striving to forge meaningful relationships with fans built around trust, loyalty, honest and reciprocal commitment.
 And considering 70% of consumers believe brands’ motivations are based upon self-centred desires to increase profits, rather than part of sincere commitments to their customers, there’s still a way to go.